 The Excel GEOMEAN function calculates the geometric mean.
-Geometric mean is the average rate of return of a set of values calculated using the products of the terms.
+Geometric mean is the average of a set of products — technically, the nth root of n numbers.
 The general formula for the geometric mean of n numbers is the nth root of their product.
-For example:
+The equation looks like this:

 For example, given two numbers, 4 and 9, the long-hand calculation for the geometric mean is 6:

 The GEOMEAN function takes multiple arguments in the form number1, number2, number3, etc. up to 255 total.
 Arguments can be a hardcoded constant, a cell reference, or a range.
 Often, a single range or array is used instead of multiple arguments, as seen in the example worksheet.

 In the example shown, GEOMEAN is used to calculate a compound annual growth rate.
 To do this we use the growth factor values in column D in the GEOMEAN function, then subtract 1.
 The formula in G7 is:

 CAGR stands for Compound Annual Growth Rate.
 CAGR is the average rate of return for an investment over a period of time.
 It is the rate of return required for an investment to grow from the starting balance to the...